 - Mental anguish or trauma

-If you lost a loved one in an accident with a commercial motor vehicle, you might be eligible to file a wrongful death lawsuit and pursue a different set of damages related to your loved one’s loss.
-These damages might include:
+If you lost a loved one in an accident with a commercial motor vehicle, family members might be eligible to file a wrongful death lawsuit and pursue compensation for damages These include:

 - Funeral expenses